AguaClara/HRS-Bot-Geo/2019 Spring/Reports/HRSBotGeo2FinalReportDraft.md

 ![Stacked Cyl in Coupling Bottom](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/2019%20Spring/images/stackedcyl1a.jpg)
 Figure 8: A stacked cylinder filter insert fit inside the coupling.

-**[Just wondering… are there any articles/papers on bot geometry of sedimentation tanks outside of AguaClara?
-I assume not based on how you guys have not cited any.
-In that case it would be good to explain that there is lack of literature outside of our bubble. -Addressed - LB]**

 ### Calculations
 #### Coagulant Dosing